codebase-flutter-team/codebase_netlify_cms/src/pages/index.md

 section3:
   blurbs:
     - text: >
-        Flutter compiles down to bytecode, which allows it to run at 60 & 120 FPS, exactly like a native app
+        Flutter compiles down machine code, which allows it to perform at 60 & 120 FPS, exactly like a native app
       title: Native Performance
     - text: >
         Flutter allows one codebase to generate an Andriod, IOS and web app with future support for outputting a desktop and IoT devices
       title: Supports all Major Platforms
-    - text: >
+    - text: >-
-        Not only do we only have to develop one codebase for all platforms, Flutter
+        Only only are our developers extremely efficient, only having to write one codebase allows us to build your project fast and cheaper
       title: Built in Record Time
   heading:
     description: >